RPGroup-PBoC/Reg-Seq2/jregseq.jl/README.md

-# Trying new stuff for RegSeq
+# Trying new stuff for RegSeq in Julia